 Examples of Different Go-To-Market Strategies

+Every market challenge requires a tailored approach.
+This is your cheat sheet for discerning and identifying the right go-to-market strategy for your business needs.
+For example, sales-led GTM is the right option only for some companies.
 This guide offers a collection of example GTM scenarios.
 While these scenarios provide a guide, remember that your business will need to tweak these strategies to fit your particular circumstances, obstacles, and objectives.

-GTM for New Product
+GTM for New Product (Cross-Selling)

 Description: Identify target customer segments and understand competitors.
 Aim for a complimentary offering to your existing customers.
 Use the knowledge learned from your current customers to deliver a value-adding new product with the potential for rapid market entry.